Satterley & Kelley PLLC

 • Gentle Cycling and Elliptical Training: Elliptical and stationary cycling machines can help improve both cardiovascular and respiratory strength and endurance.

-It is also very important for mesothelioma patients to avoid over-exerting themselves.
+Mesothelioma patients should avoid over-exerting themselves.
 While the right type of exercise can have significant health benefits, exercise that is too intense will have the opposite effect.
-Certain forms of exercise are generally too high-impact and strenuous for mesothelioma patients and should be avoided.
-These include:

 • Hot/Power Yoga